 Day 21- Try your own creation!
 Mix and match any of the ingredients above- or any other ingredients you love.

-Yum!
+Want more?
+Try out the FREE online New You LifeStyle Guide for healthy changes and perhaps even weight loss!
 This information should not serve as a replacement for professional nutritional advice or therapy.
 Please contact your doctor and/or visit the Can Therapy Help Me page for more information.